• Skip to main content

 The ingredients to make the pozole rojo laid out and labeled.

-We are using a whole chicken that has been chopped up into pieces.
+We are using a whole chicken breast, chicken thighs, and all – chopped up into pieces.
 Use whatever cut you prefer.

 Please note that we will be using A LOT of water, and the measuring cup above with water is only there for reference.